-Now that you've started your build by getting the interior of the van ready for your camper van conversion, it's an excellent time to add opening for windows, skylights and vents.
-Terrifying though it is to cut into the metal of your expensive new van with a saw, it's necessary, and it's really not that hard to add windows if you take some care while planning and performing the cuts.
+Now that you've started your build by getting the interior of the van ready for your camper van conversion, now is an excellent time to add openings for windows, skylights and vents.
+Terrifying as it is to cut into the metal of your expensive new van with a saw, it's necessary, and it's really not that difficult if you take some care while planning and making the cuts.

-1) If you're installing bonded (glue-in) windows, do not attempt to install your new van windows in an unheated space where nighttime temperatures will fall near or below 40°F. Either install the windows in a heated space or wait until temperatures are warm enough to be suitable for the adhesive to cure properly.
+1) If you're installing bonded (glue-in) windows, do not attempt to install your new van windows in an unheated space where nighttime temperatures fall near or below 40°F. Either install the windows in a heated space, or wait until temperatures are warm enough for the adhesive to cure properly.
 The van, glass and adhesive must ideally all be at the same temperature.

 2) Any metal shavings must be collected and removed from contact with the van's sheet metal exterior or interior immediately.
 Any metal shavings will start rusting rapidly (within 24 hours given any moisture present), which may permanently damage your van's paintwork.

 There are several tools you might use to cut the openings.
 Warning: before using any of these tools, make sure you're wearing gloves, eye protection and hearing protection!
 These tools all produce a surprising amount of tiny metal shavings and lots of noise: